abranum737/abranum737.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I’m Anne Branum-Jiao, a data engineer with a passion for solving data issues and designing beautiful dashboards.
 I have experience with PowerBI, Tableu, Excel, SQL, DBT, and Snowflake.
-I have worked in different fields such as consumer marketing and biomedical research and have learned techniques and intuition that help me find data-driven insights.
+I have worked in different fields such as consumer marketing and biomedical research and I use my intuition and learned techniques to help me find data-driven insights.
 With a background in physics and a growing expertise in data science, I strive to make meaningful contributions in whatever I do.

 In my spare time, I enjoy contributing to scientific discussions and learning new data analysis methods.
 You can often find me browsing Medium articles and PubMed for the latest in scientific research and tech trends.
 I have two tonkinese kitties and love watching trashy reality tv shows.